 An important contribution to a sustainable society is made when overworked people decide to drop out, or radically reduce, the amount they work – if necessary reducing their income and consumption at the same time.
 Much consumption is, in any case, akin to comfort eating, a sort of psychological compensation or substitute for living.
 Since high consumption is also a burden to the ecology of the planet and greater well being is probably to be found in a lower energy, lower income and lower work life style for those who are currently overworked, overweight and over tired.
 Giving up ambitious ideas about what we can achieve personally, giving up our ambitions might be just what is needed.

 None of this, however, should be interpreted as meaning that dealing with stress is a matter for workers themselves.
 Stress cannot be dealt with by setting up a stress industry of counselling and other services, telling workers to work less but maintaining the pressures on them by ceaseless reorganisations and performance management pressures.
 Something has to give – people have to recognise the truth – their only realistic option is to drop out or reduce their workloads and we need support arrangements for people to do so – whatever our betters say about ‘work’ being a duty.

-Note: This is an excerpt from Brian’s book Failed Faith: Economics, Disorientation, World in Crisis.
+Note: This is an excerpt from Brian’s book Credo: Economic Beliefs in a World in Crisis.
 You can read other excerpts here.
-Brian has just started looking for a publisher and would welcome suggestions about publishing possibilities.
+The book will be published by Feasta in late 2014.